Kinggerm/Arachis/README.md

 The algorithm for reconstructing ancestral genome gene orders implemented in the script file `run_pypmag.py` is derived from the ancestral gene order reconstruction module of <a href="#PMAG">`PMAG+`</a>, with modifications:

 1. Circular and gap-containing genomes is allowed as inputs.
-See modification on GRIMM below.
+See modifications on GRIMM below.
 2. Equipped with python multiprocessing.
-3. More flexible in input both tree and data format.
+3. More flexible in input data format (both tree and GRIMM).

 This library defines a new version of [the classic GRIMM format](http://grimm.ucsd.edu/GRIMM/grimm_instr.html) with following modifications: